 McKenzie Funk writes for Harper’s, National Geographic, Rolling Stone, Outside, and Popular Science and is the author of the forthcoming “Best Laid Plans” (Penguin Press), a book about climate change.
 Funk began pondering how countries and corporations are preparing for a changing climate during a 2006 assignment in the Arctic, where he joined the Canadian military on a patrol of future shipping lanes and oil depots in the contentious Northwest Passage.
 A longtime adventurer – he won a National Geographic Expeditions Council grant to hitchhike the new Trans-Siberian Highway and was on the second American expedition to ski Tibet’s 8,012-meter Shishapangma – he has spent the last five years traveling to 23 countries on five continents, meeting water brokers, land speculators, and seawall builders, all the while witnessing a world getting ready to heat up.
 A Livingston Award finalist and a winner of the Oakes Prize for Environmental Journalism, he is a 2011-2012 Knight Wallace fellow at the University of Michigan.
 He received his undergraduate degree from Swarthmore College.

-Douglas Gillison served as Executive Editor of The Cambodia Daily, an English-language newspaper in Phnom Penh, from 2009 to 2011.
+Douglas Gillison is a staff writer at 100Reporters, whose reports focus on the U.S. Justice Department, corporate corruption and accountability at government agencies.
+He is a former reporter at MainJustice, and served as executive editor of The Cambodia Daily, an English-language newspaper in Phnom Penh, from 2009 to 2011.
 In his six years at the paper, Gillison covered the Khmer Rouge trials, mineral resources, environmental policy, human rights and national security.
 His investigative projects included the declassification of 1,300 pages of F.B.I. records from a 1997 political massacre.
 His work has appeared in Foreign Policy, Time, The Village Voice, GlobalPost and The New York Times, among other publications.
 Gillison received an undergraduate degree in French literature from Oberlin College.

 Clare Howard is a former reporter for the Journal Star newspaper in Peoria, IL, where she had worked for 24 years and won numerous awards.
 She specializes in issues of justice, equality, and basic human rights in the areas of food, economic development, childhood lead poisoning and living with HIV/AIDS.
 She is currently researching and writing about chemical drift and endocrine disruptors with support from a George Polk Investigative Reporting grant funded by the Ford Foundation.
 She has a B.A. in history from Ithaca College, an M.S. in journalism from University of Illinois, and a Ph.D. in philosophy with a specialization in journalism from Union Institute and University.